kartoza/miniSASS/docs/src/user/guide/upload.md

 ### Use Existing Site option

-Select this option by clickng on the 1️⃣ `Use Existing Site` radio button.
+Select this option by clicking on the 1️⃣ `Use Existing Site` radio button.

 ![use existing site](./img/upload-6.png)